Caramelized Apple & Ricotta Crostini

 -

-In a bowl, combine ricotta, lemon zest, honey, and a pinch of salt.
+In a small bowl, stir together the ricotta, lemon zest, honey, and a small pinch of salt.

-Taste and tweak salt or honey to your liking.
+Taste and adjust the salt or honey to balance creaminess, brightness, and sweetness to your liking.

 -